 - Marketing communications.
 Older people are either excluded, patronised or

 stereotyped.
 Exclusion tactics may include the use of imagery, music or language that are deliberately culturally oriented to young people.
 This is based upon the belief that youth is a desirable default option for all.
 Targeted communications tend to be based upon a stereotypical view of older people which is either unrealistic, patronising or demeaning.
 We believe that ‘mirror’ tactics are avoidable – a focus on needs and benefits, for example, sidesteps the whole issue and gets to the heart of a brand proposition.

 - Training for people in marketing departments and agencies, to overcome the inevitable and unconscious age bias that is a barrier to age-inclusive marketing.

-- Marketing and communications planning based upon insight and knowledge, not assumptions.
+- Marketing and communications planning is based upon insight and knowledge, not assumptions.

-- All aspects of the business and marketing mix are optimised to remove barriers and value to age-inclusivity.
+- All aspects of the business and marketing mix are optimised to remove barriers to age inclusivity.

 Ultimately, age-inclusive marketing is simply good marketing.
 Contact us to discuss how we could help.